MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-incident.md

 ## Investigate

 Natasha starts her investigation and signs in to [Microsoft Copilot for Security](https://securitycopilot.microsoft.com/).
-In order to view user, group, risky user, sign-in logs, audit-logs, and diagnostic logs detials, she signs in as at least a [Security Reader](/entra/identity/role-based-access-control/permissions-reference#security-reader).
+In order to view user, group, risky user, sign-in logs, audit-logs, and diagnostic logs details, she signs in as at least a [Security Reader](/entra/identity/role-based-access-control/permissions-reference#security-reader).

 ### Get user details